The University Executive Committee is responsible for all matters associated with the development and management of the university.

 b) The financial KPIs the University operates within have been set primarily to ensure long-term financial sustainability, and the University has robust treasury management procedures in place;

-d) Based on the most recent statutory accounts (2016-17), on the basis of financial sustainability, good management and governance matters, in February 2018, HEFCE classified the University’s risk status as ‘not at high risk’;
+d) Based on the most recent statutory accounts (2019-20), on the basis of financial sustainability, good management and governance matters, the University considers itself to be managing the business successfully;

 e) The University’s business continuity plan identifies the critical financial activities the University undertakes, which includes financial planning, treasury etc.

 1.2 The risk of the University losing its degree awarding powers, university status, or registration with the Office for Students (OfS) is considered highly unlikely due to a comprehensive, embedded academic and corporate governance framework that ensures that checks, controls and systems are in place to prevent events that would lead to this occurrence.
 The University has a robust framework in place that ensures all conditions of registration with the OfS are attached to a member of the University Executive.
 This framework is overseen by the University Executive Committee and reported for assurance to the Audit Committee.